KevinWang94/KevinWang94.github.io/_posts/2017-11-09-EasterIsland2.md

 As I've said [before]({{ "/travel/2016/01/20/TravelPhilosophy.html" | prepend: site.baseurl }}),
 I try to make an effort to learn a little bit about the history of country's I visit, so I'd read [*A Nation of Enemies*](https://www.goodreads.com/book/show/98416.A_Nation_of_Enemies) about the Pinochet dictatorship.
-But the museum was still incredibly informative and interesting.
+But the museum was still added a lot, especially because I didn't think the book was particularly good.
-I think it's always fascinating to see how nations and peoples reckon with their past, especially in cases such as this one where that past is both very recent and very dark.
+It's always fascinating to see how nations and peoples reckon with their past, especially in cases such as this one where that past is both very recent and very dark.
 If you're ever visiting the museum, I especially recommend stopping by the multimedia presentation for the [1989 Plebiscite](https://en.wikipedia.org/wiki/Chilean_national_plebiscite,_1988) which